-Introductory remarks by Mr. Lov Verma, Secretary, Department of AIDS Control, Ministry of Health & Family Welfare, Government of India, as Chair of Bureau at the 32nd PCB of UNAIDS
+Introductory remarks by Mr. Lov Verma, Secretary, Department of AIDS Control, Ministry of Health & Family Welfare, Government of India,

 Excellency Ministers, Ambassadors, Executive Director of UNAIDS, Distinguished delegates, ladies and gentlemen